 Perspective is important to consider when a reader is looking at the world or an event from more than just their own experience.
-Authors use different perspectives to open readers up to new possibilities, and to teach readers about other cultures or people.
-For example, in the West we often don’t think about the results of the bombing of Hiroshima and Nagasaki in World War II; instead, we are just told that it ended the war with Japan.
-Japanese-American author Siu Wai Anderson shows the perspective of this catastrophic event through the eyes of a survivor in her short story “Autumn Gardening.”
+A character’s perspective on a situation can be very different from another character’s perspective based on their own personal experiences, attitudes, biases, cultural background, and emotions.
+Authors use these different perspectives to open readers up to new possibilities, and to teach readers about other cultures or people.
+The perspective of a narrator focuses on the character’s attitudes towards the world around them.
+Perspective helps determine the approach the character will take in their interactions with other characters, and how the reader will view the work.
+For example, people in the United States often don’t think about the results of the bombing of Hiroshima and Nagasaki in World War II; instead, we are just told that it ended the war with Japan.
+Japanese-American author Siu Wai Anderson shows the perspective of this catastrophic event through the eyes of a survivor in her short story “Autumn Gardening”.
 Often times, authors will take on a particular perspective to reach a specific audience.
 Perspective differs from point of view in that it deals with the experiences of characters in a story, rather than the kind of narration the story is being told from.